GiovannyRamirez/estanque-dashboard/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+## `npm install`
+First of all, you have to install all dependencies to run project.\

 ### `npm start`